Long Branch: Keys to the City

 The first recorded mention of the name Long Branch came in a March 1682 land survey for Abijah Edwards, according to a Long Branch Daily Record story in August 1963, when it was then part of Shrewsbury Twp.
 In February 1849, Long Branch separated from Shrewsbury Twp. becoming part of Ocean Twp and governed by a three-member township committee.

-In April 1867, Long Branch left Ocean Twp. and incorporated as an independent borough — governed by the “Long Branch Police, Sanitary and Improvement Commission” (changed to “Long Branch Commission” about 1900).
+In April 1867, Long Branch left Ocean Twp. and incorporated as an independent borough — governed by the “Long Branch Police, Sanitary and Improvement Commission” (changed to “Long Branch Commission” in 1904).
 The first commissioners were: Francis Corlies, Louis B. Brown, Samuel Laird, Jacob Herbert, and Cornelius Van Derveer with the power to “abate nuances, establish a police, exercise magisterial function within their limits and possess the power of street commissioners.”
 Corlies was the first board of commissioners president (or ‘”mayor”) and John Lanning was the first town lawyer.

 The first election was held in the Arcade Hotel on Lower Broadway.
 With some adjustments, this five-member city commission set-up would run things in Long Branch for nearly 50 years.